Hong Kong Activities for a 2-day Stopover

 Trick Eye Museum

 The Trick Eye Museum features five themed zones: World of Masterpieces, Hong Kong Discovery, Secret Garden, Great Adventure and Neverland.
-It’s a great way to while away 30 minutes or so, while avoiding the hordes of tourists drifting around the Peak.
+It’s a great way to spend 30 minutes or so, while avoiding the hordes of tourists drifting around the Peak.

 Entrance tickets to the Trick Eye Museum were HKD 150 per person (€15).

 A visit to the Trick Eye Museum is all about taking photos.
-If you want to be in the pictures, it’s therefore better to go with a group of 3 or 4 people.
+If you want to be sure you feature in the pictures, its better to go with a group of 3 or 4 people who can take turns using the camera.

 Hong Kong Activities – Victoria Peak Garden